LegendEvent/Meta-App-Referrals/README.md

 ## Virtual Desktop

-[Virtual Desktop](https://farlezz.de) is a must-have application for your Meta Quest 3.
+[Virtual Desktop](https://www.oculus.com/appreferrals/LegendEvent/2017050365004772/?utm_source=oculus&utm_location=4&utm_parent=frl&utm_medium=app_referral) is a must-have application for your Meta Quest 3.
 It allows you to wirelessly stream your desktop computer to your headset with low latency.
 Perfect for gaming, watching movies, or working in VR.

+## Beat Saber

+[Beat Saber](https://www.oculus.com/appreferrals/LegendEvent/2448060205267927/?utm_source=oculus&utm_location=3&utm_parent=frl&utm_medium=app_referral) is an immersive rhythm game where you slash the beats of adrenaline-pumping music as they fly towards you, surrounded by a futuristic world.
+Get ready to move and be moved by the music in one of the most popular VR games.

 ## Disclaimer